DanialArab/Software-Design/README.md

 flags described here to identify problems and suggest improvements.
 Reviewing code will also expose you to new design approaches and programming techniques.

+- One of the best ways to improve your design skills is to **learn to recognize red flags:** signs that a piece of code is probably more complicated than it needs to be.

+-